-The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2023 published by HM Treasury every 4 years.
-The aim of the review is to specify the level of future contributions.
+The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every four years.
+The aim of the review is to ensure scheme costs are recognised and managed appropriately and the review specifies the level of future contributions.

 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
 The latest actuarial valuation of the TPS was carried out as at 31 March 2020.
-The valuation report was published by the Department for Education on 26 October 2023.
-The key elements of the valuation:
+The valuation report was published by the Department for Education on 27 October 2023, with the SCAPE rate, set by HMT, applying a notional investment return based on 1.7% above the rate of CPI.

+The key elements of the valuation outcome are:

-- employer contribution rates set at 28.68% of pensionable pay (including a 0.08% employer administration levy) from 1 April 2024 to 31 March 2027 - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million giving a notional past service deficit of £39,800 million, an increase from £22,000 million as at 31 March 2016,
+- employer contribution rates set at 28.68% of pensionable pay (including a 0.08% employer administration levy) for the period 1 April 2024 to 31 March 2027.
+This is an increase of 5% in employer contributions and the cost control result is such that no change in member benefits is needed. - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million giving a notional past service deficit of £39,800 million,